Quick summary of key school information

 No uniform is required in Grades 9-12.
 Instead, students are expected to exercise good judgment by selecting clothing that is moderate and in good taste.

 PE uniforms are required for both Middle School and High School and can be purchased from the Dragon Shop upon arrival.
-This is a unisex uniform that consists of blue shorts and a gray T-shirt.
+This is a unisex uniform that consists of dark blue shorts and a dark blue T-shirt.

 Chances for admission vary across grade levels and from one academic year to the next.
 HKIS accepts applications year-round and operates a wait pool rather than a wait list.
 When a space becomes available, we select the applicant who will best fit into our school community, rather than considering how long he or she has been waiting for admission.
 As space availability varies from grade to grade, we encourage families to contact our office at soon as possible to begin the application process.